 After being admitted to the Florida Bar in 1992, Solomon became an Assistant State Attorney for Broward County.
 She then went on to become a Partner and Of Counsel for a Coral Springs law firm and a volunteer for Legal Aid Services.

-Solomon wanted her legacy to be a role model and mentor for youth instilling respect, responsibility and leadership skills.
+Solomon wanted her legacy to be a role model and mentor for the youth, instilling respect, responsibility, and leadership skills.

 Through her law, community service, and advocacy, she is a grassroots team player.
 Shelly was a Certified Life Coach and a Mental Toughness Coach.
 She was a member of many Broward County Bar Association Sections and on the Legislative Affairs Committee, a member of the Broward County Women’s Lawyer Association, and was honored to contribute her legal, leadership, and mentoring skills to the KDA Foundation.